 At chemical equilibrium, the forward and backward rates of reaction are the same.
 The rate constants are a property of each reaction at a given temperature (all reaction rates speed up with increasing temperature).

 For the general reaction

 The equilibrium constant expression is

-where [A] is the molar concentration of A, and so on.
+where [A] is the molar concentration of A, and a is the coefficient of A in the balanced reaction, and so on.

 Here are a few examples of ratios of kf to kr and how they affect the equilibrium states of a reaction.
 Here we'll just consider a simple transformation, A ⇌ B, where [A] and [B] are the molar concentrations, as usual.
 In looking at these graphs, remember that Keq = kf/kr.

 For many important reactions, the rate constant of the reverse reaction, kr, is very close to the rate constant of the forward reaction.
 In this case, the ratio is 0.5, or Keq = 0.5.
 Once equilibrium is achieved, the ratio of the concentrations of B to A will be ½.